BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 5:1 This is the book of the generations of Adam.
-In the day that God created man, in the likeness of God made he him; 5:2 Male and female created he them; and
+In the day that God created man, in the likeness of God made he him; 5:2 Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.

+5:3 And Adam lived an hundred and thirty years, and begat a son in his own likeness, and after his image; and called his name Seth: 5:4 And the days of Adam after he had begotten Seth were eight hundred years: and he begat sons and daughters: 5:5 And all the days that Adam lived were nine hundred and thirty years: and he died.

+5:6 And Seth lived an hundred and five years, and begat Enos: 5:7 And Seth lived after he begat Enos eight hundred and seven years, and begat sons and daughters:
+5:8 And all the days of Seth were nine hundred and twelve years: and he died.

+5:9 And Enos lived ninety years, and begat Cainan:
+5:10 And Enos lived after he begat Cainan eight hundred and fifteen years, and begat sons and daughters: 5:11 And all the days of Enos were nine hundred and five
+years: and he died.

+5:12 And Cainan lived seventy years and begat
+Mahalaleel:

 ## The Book of Psalms